Updated: April 12, 2019

 Doubles: Check In: 12:00 PM Start Time: 12:30 PM

 Location: Kootenai Brown Pioneer Village (1037 Bev McLachlin Dr, Pincher Creek, AB)

 Click here for printable rules.

-•We reserve the right to restrict registration at a later date, only if required.
-We will be able to host 39 pairs
+We reserve the right to restrict registration at a later date, only if required.
+We will be able to host 40 pairs and 40 singles.

 Rules and Regulations:

 - Every athlete must be able to produce appropriate identification at all times.

 - The rules of the facility must be respected at all times.

 - The Southern Alberta Summer Games has a Zero Tolerance Harassment Policy.
 If a competitor, coach, parent, or spectator is abusive in any way towards officials, other competitors or volunteers, they will immediately be ejected from competition.

 - The American Cribbage Congress Tournament Rules (2016) will be in effect.
 Any exceptions to these rules will be outlined below.